Check the National Parks website for updates on any temporary trail closures before setting out on this walk.

 Walls Cave

-The cave is very impressive, similar to the Blackfellows Hand cave near Wolgan Valley, but not as large.
 The trail ends at a fenced-off viewing area in the middle of the cave.
-Washed out by Greaves Creek over the eons, the cave is more of a massive rock overhang than a cave, like most Aboriginal caves in the Blue Mountains.
+Washed out by Greaves Creek over the eons, the cave is more of a massive rock overhang than a cave, like most caves in the Blue Mountains.

-As the sign at the start of the walk explian, Walls Cave was occupied by the Aboriginal people.
-It is easy to see the appeal of this site – easy access to drinking water and shelter provided by the rock overhang.
+It is easy to see the appeal of this site to forest-dwelling communities – easy access to drinking water and shelter provided by the rock overhang.

 Slot Canyon Side Trail

-As I mentioned before, on my way back, I followed the trail that forked off the main trail just above the canyon.
-It wasn’t much of a trail, more of a rock scramble but it took me inside a section of the slot canyon that I was looking into from the bridge.
-There is a short ledge here that you can walk on and from that ledge, you are looking into the same tunnel with a bridge visible through the gap.
+There is a short ledge here that you can walk on, and from that ledge, you are looking into the same tunnel with a bridge visible through the gap.
 It’s quite an interesting little spot surrounded by the canyon walls on all sides.

-The walk back follows the same trail and walking up the steps is slower going than walking down.
+The walk back follows the same trail, and walking up the steps is slower going than walking down.
 Allow yourself plenty of time for the return walk and use the opportunities to have another look at the cave from the trail to catch your breath.

-How to get to Walls Cave trail
+How to get to the Walls Cave trail

-Driving: From Blackheath, follow Evans Lookout road for about 2 km and turn right on Walls Cave road.
-Parking is available at the end of this short road and the start of the walk is well signposted.
+Driving: From Blackheath, follow Evans Lookout Road for about 2 km and turn right on Walls Cave Road.
+Parking is available at the end of this short road, and the start of the walk is well signposted.

-More Things to do in the Blue Mountains
+More Things to Do in the Blue Mountains

 - Best way to visit Wolgan Valley & Lithgow Glow Worm Tunnel